hiloliddinj/pokedex_test_project/DOC.md

    start unit test works.
 3) Very small difference in appBar of main screen and division under it compared to actualy design.

+4) This Project was actually in different project.
+There i had committed many local changes.
+But because of Android splash screen I have changed very much
+   Android files.
+So basically before sending I just copied my project new project (This project).
+So it has only 1-2 commit s

-4) The most important: it was very cool - very good orginized project.
+5) The most important: it was very cool - very good orginized project.
 Shortly I loved it.
 At least I have finished this project)) Thanks,